In every medium to large business, the organisation has several teams, each catering to a different function of the business.

 Cross-team collaboration is usually seen in a project for which the business leader creates a virtual team of individuals drawn from different functions.
 We may also see such a collaboration where leaders of teams reach out to each other as an initiative.

-The addition of cloud-based services such as a cloud phone system can greatly benefit these virtual teams.
+The addition of cloud-based services such as a business cloud phone service can greatly benefit these virtual teams.
 Even if the members of the cross-functional team are located in different parts of the world, they can stay connected seamlessly.

 There are significant benefits to such workflows.
 Let us quickly review them.